Skip to Content

 Chocolate Quinoa Cake with Whipped Ganache Frosting and White Chocolate Shavings.
 WOW.

-Step 1: Start the ganache frosting.
+Step 1: Start ganache frosting.

 Step 2: Cook the Quinoa.